 This vanilla pound cake is an easy one-bowl recipe.
 The cake comes out very moist and has a tender crumb.
 It’s also low carb and keto-friendly.

 I had the biggest craving for pound cake the other day.
 Maybe it’s because coffee cafes around me are starting to reopen.
-So I baked this vanilla pound cake.
+So, I baked this keto pound cake because I wanted something low carb.
 This cake is perfect with a cup of afternoon coffee or tea.

 Low Carb Pound Cake Texture